Welcome BICEPP Members, Businesses & Organizations

 The State Threat Assessment System (STAS) helps safeguard the communities of California by serving as a dynamic security nexus comprised of the State, four Regional and a major urban area Fusion Center.
 The STAS assists in the detection, prevention, investigation and response to criminal and terrorist activity, disseminates intelligence and facilitates communications between state, local, federal, tribal agencies and private sector partners, to help them take action on threats and public safety issues.
 The STAS is a key component of California's Homeland Security Strategy.

-NEWSLETTERS AND MATERIALS OF INTEREST TO THE DISASTER COMMUNITY
+NEWSLETTERS & MATERIALS OF INTEREST TO THE DISASTER COMMUNITY

 (not a complete list, of course - send event info to email@example.com for consideration)